-Everyone’s talking about real-time feedback right now.
-About how it’s so much better for employee development, retention and happiness than old-school annual performance reviews.
+Everyone’s talking about real-time feedback right now, especially about how it’s much better for developing and retaining happy employees than an old-school annual review.
 Leading companies like Accenture have gone so far as to eliminate their once-a-year evaluations and rankings.

 As a provider of future-ready people management tools that help companies hang on to their best employees, we’re huge advocates of real-time feedback.
 It’s a method for managing performance throughout the year, rather than containing it to annual performance reviews.
 We’ve seen some of our biggest clients use it to transform the employee experience at their company and build a higher performing organization.

-As its name implies, real-time feedback is so effective because it takes place on an ongoing basis, as things happen.
+As its name implies, real-time feedback (or RTF) is effective because it takes place on an ongoing basis, as things happen.
 Any parent or pet owner will understand this one – it’s better to reward or correct behavior as soon as possible.
-Delayed responses are much less effective and can leave the recipient feeling confused and resentful.
+Delayed responses are much less effective and can leave the recipient feeling lost, confused, and resentful.

-Then there’s the fact that younger employees – the infamous millennials and generation Z (who we love) – expect instant feedback.
-They want to be recognized and rewarded in real time.
-They value real-time feedback so much that most would rather receive negative feedback than none at all!
+Younger generations of workers, such as Millennials and Generation Z, have come to expect and request instant feedback on their work.
+They want to be advised, recognized, and rewarded in real time.
+They actually value it so much that most would rather receive negative feedback than none at all.

 - Nearly one in four (22%) employees have called in sick because they were anxious about receiving their review.